Spoiler Warnings for Harry Potter and the Order of the Phoenix, both book and film

 At the end of the day, the biggest problem with this film is that very little about it feels eventful or memorable.
 There are, admittedly, a few decent moments in the first two acts, but things don’t really get interesting until the third act.
 And I know that movies are supposed to be their most dramatic and interesting at the end, but just because the most exciting stuff happens at the end that doesn’t mean that the beginning and middle are supposed to be boring!
 The only thing that saves this movie from the soul crushing boredom of, say, the The Shining TV miniseries, is that it’s short enough where the boredom can’t truly seep in (it is the second shortest of the movies, which is rather funny given that it’s the longest book and the only shorter movie is one of the ones based on only half of a book).
 And even then, one could make an argument that not being soul crushingly boring hurts this movie, since at least people still talk about that TV miniseries.

 Am I just being petty because this is my favorite of the books?
 That’s entirely possible.
 Am I angry because the longest book got turned into a shorter movie than the shortest book?
-No. Where Goblet of Fire was destroyed by having to take a very dense book and cram it into a single movie, I’m of the opinion that Order of the Phoenix could have been competently condensed without undo difficulty.
+No. Another thing that many singles who utilize these dating sites for the first time need to know is that there is no such thing as a free lunch.
+In fact, not a single thing in life is free!
+Sure, you might meet someone for free during your first day at the club, Bethesda singles but how long does that friendship last?
+Do you plan on swiping right and swiping left throughout the entire night?
+If not, you may want to reconsider this type of relationship.
+Where Goblet of Fire was destroyed by having to take a very dense book and cram it into a single movie, I’m of the opinion that Order of the Phoenix could have been competently condensed without undo difficulty.
 There is a lot that happens in the book, but there’s also a lot that could be skipped over.
 And that’s what they did.
 They might have skipped over a bit too much, but at the end of the day Order of the Phoenix was a bit more interested in Harry’s day-to-day life than the other books (from what I’m given to understand Rowling didn’t have an editor for this one) and for a film, those things weren’t quite as needed.